 During the public comment period, a public hearing may be requested.
 A hearing must be held if anyone requests one.
 A public hearing notice must be advertised in a local paper at least 30 days in advance.
 After public review and final supervisory review, a permit is issued or denied.
 The division must take action to issue or deny a permit within 90 days after receipt of a completed application or the fee can be refunded.
 In most cases, individual permits are processed in less than 90 days.
 Permits are valid for the time required to complete the activity with a maximum duration of up to five (5) years.

-1. Application Fees for §401 Water Quality Certifications and Aquatic Resource Alteration Permits shall be as follows:
+Effective July 1, 2014, application fees for the processing of applications for §401 Water Quality Certifications and Aquatic Resource Alteration Permits and Notices of Intent for Coverage under an individual or general permit shall be as follows:

 The permittee has the right to proceed with permitted activities.
 The permits are transferable but only upon written notification to the division.
 Minor modifications to the permit can be made administratively.
 If an extension is necessary, the applicant must reapply with the division.
 In the case of a denial or contested permit conditions, the applicant may appeal to the Water Quality Control Board within 30 days of a permit decision.